aicampbell/fabio/doc/source/install.rst

 Install the dependencies
 ........................

-Most Linux distribution come with a Python environment configured.
+Most Linux distributions come with a Python environment configured.
 Complete it with the needed dependencies.

 * Python 2.7 or 3.4+